 | Landing Page | ✓ | — |

-Choose Streamline if you prioritize Blog and Payments.
-Choose Ecommerce Boilerplate if Payments and Auth are more important to your project.
+Choose Streamline if you prioritize Auth and Blog.
+Choose Ecommerce Boilerplate if Auth and Components are more important to your project.

 Streamline costs $99 and includes 5 features.
 Ecommerce Boilerplate costs $39 and includes 3 features.
 Streamline uniquely offers Blog, Landing Page.